NuxiNL/bazel-toolchains-cloudabi/README.md

 This repository contains toolchain definitions for the [Bazel build system](https://bazel.build/) to cross compile C/C++ code for [CloudABI](https://cloudabi.org/).
-Instead of relying on a toolchain to be provided by the host operating system, these rules automatically download development tools (e.g. [Clang](https://clang.llvm.org/) and cross compile core C/C++ libraries (e.g., [cloudlibc](https://github.com/NuxiNL/cloudlibc)) during build.
+Instead of relying on a toolchain that are provided by the host operating system, these rules automatically download development tools (e.g. [Clang](https://clang.llvm.org/)) and cross compile core C/C++ libraries (e.g., [cloudlibc](https://github.com/NuxiNL/cloudlibc)) during build.
 This has the following advantages: